pankona/balloon/docsrc/modules.md

   * Spawned by factory.
   * Balloons will be bursted by tapping or dragging
   * Bursting balloon will send a Bust event
-  * Balloons will send RunAway event by disappearing from screen
+  * Balloons will send Escape event by disappearing from screen
-  * Run away of balloon will send a RunAway event
+  * Run away of balloon will send a Escape event

 * scorer
-  * Increase/decrease user's score by receiving Burst/RunAway event
+  * Increase/decrease user's score by receiving Burst/Escape event

 ## events